Artifacts and Schemas

 - the scenario defines the required marker phrases and scoring window

-- the transcript captures the observed turns for one condition
+- the session log captures the observed turns for one condition

 - the comparison report scores